THREAD-3-2/1D_wave_equation/docs/matlab.rst

 The discrete Lagrangian is defined in:

-.. mat:autoscript:: wave_equation.discreteLag
+.. mat:autofunction:: wave_equation.discreteLag

 The discrete Euler-Lagrange equations are solved in time and space in:

-.. mat:autoscript:: wave_equation.timesolver
+.. mat:autofunction:: wave_equation.timesolver

 The conjugate momenta in time is evaluated in:

-.. mat:autoscript:: wave_equation.eval_ppt
+.. mat:autofunction:: wave_equation.eval_ppt

 The conjugate momenta in space is evaluated in:

-.. mat:autoscript:: wave_equation.eval_pps
+.. mat:autofunction:: wave_equation.eval_pps